Dear Rock Creek Women Who Pine,

-I got to church, feeling out of sorts because I hadn’t really wanted to come.
+I got to church today, feeling out of sorts because I hadn’t really wanted to come.
 I didn’t want to go last Sunday either, and I didn’t.
 I’ve realized over the last few nights that I haven’t been listening to what I’ve read in the Bible.
 I’ve read hurriedly, just to get through it.
 I’ve felt irritated by the grandboys, grumpy with the teenager, and am losing again in my ongoing battle with food.
-Is this what it feels like when a soul shrivels?
-For whatever reason, I couldn’t run to Jesus.
-Maybe I was nursing a poor-poor-pitiful version of myself.
+For whatever reason I couldn’t run to Jesus.
+I was a poor-poor-pitiful version of me.

 Coincidentally, or maybe not, life has been easy for the last few days around here, and whenever it gets good, I don’t feel the pain that normally drives me to Jesus.
 So when I sat down by Lisa at church, and she asked me how I was doing, I said, “I’m in a shit-hole and I can’t get out.”
 She squeezed my hand.
 I was grateful not to see her eyebrow raise.
 I didn’t deserve her acceptance, and it stabbed me.

 I can’t tell you how many words during the service seemed to speak just to me.
 Lisa pointed to the next song, ‘Come All Ye Pining, Hungry, Poor,’ (yes, that was it exactly) with such a tender and understanding face, the tears I haven’t been able to find slid down my cheeks.
 To confess where I really was and to find a kind face was almost more than my heavy heart could take.
 She also handed me a Kleenex, which is part of why I always sit next to her.
 Well, that, and the fact that I can say shit-hole in church, during the worship service, and she doesn’t bat an eye.